ibm-cloud-docs/power-iaas/managing-spp.md

 2. Identify the existing VSI that you want to assign to an SPP and then capture and export the VSI by following the steps in the [Using the Power Virtual Server user interface to capture and export a VSI](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm#console-capture-export){: external} section.

     When you capture and export the VSI, ensure that you select **Image catalog** as the export destination because exporting to Image catalog allows faster VSI deployment.
-If you select **Cloud Object Storage** as the export destination, you must reimport the image from Cloud Object Storage, which can increase the VSI deployment time.
+If you select **Cloud Object Storage** as the export destination, you must import the image again from the Cloud Object Storage, which can increase the VSI deployment time.
     {: important}

 3. Deploy a new VSI to an SPP by following the steps in the [Deploying a VSI into a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#deploy-pvm-in-spp) section.
 When you deploy the VSI, ensure that you make the following selections: